hyssh/quickstart-sk/iac/infra/deployinstruction.md

 Key Vault

+Azure AI services multi-service account

-Azure AI Project (Machine Learning Workspace)
+Azure AI Foundry

 All resources will be properly named using the azurecaf provider and tagged for easy management.